winitzki/lamonte-jexer-wikis/jexer-sequences.md

 xterm provides sixel for bitmap images, but does not provide a non-palettized 24-bit image format.
-Jexer's [image protocol](jexer-images.md) can be used to transmit basic 24-bit bitmap images.
+Jexer's [image protocol](jexer-images) can be used to transmit basic 24-bit bitmap images.